remark-lint-fenced-code-flag

 API

 This package exports no identifiers.
-The default export is remarkLintFencedCodeFlag.
+It exports the TypeScripttypescript type Optionsapi-options.
+The default export is remarkLintFencedCodeFlagapi-remark-lint-fenced-code-flag.

 — allow language flags to be omitted

-— specific flags to allow (other flags will result in a warning)
+— flags to allow, other flags will result in a warning

 Recommendation

-While omitting the language flag is perfectly fine to signal that the code is plain text, it could point to a mistake.
+While omitting language flags is fine to signal that code is plain text, it could point to a mistake.
 It’s recommended to instead use a certain flag for plain text (such as txt) and to turn this rule on.

 Examples